schorij23/employee-tracker/README.md

 Install mysql2 [npm mysql2](https://www.npmjs.com/package/mysql2) for mysql Database Server Integration <br>

 ## Usage
-This application is used to generate SVG Logos
+This application is used to track and update employees, departments and roles with a database

 ## License
 The project is licensed by the MIT License.